-Wildlife protection (EC-9) ID Mitigation EC-9.01 Any injured or killed wildlife encountered on the transmission line ROWs and associated access roads/trails will be reported to Manitoba Sustainable Development.
+Wildlife p Wildlife protection (EC-9) ID Mitigation EC-9.01 Any injured or killed wildlife encountered on the transmission line ROWs and associated access roads/trails will be reported to Manitoba Sustainable Development.
 EC-9.02 Bird Diverters or aerial markers may be installed in high bird traffic areas.
 EC-9.03 Boundaries of important wildlife habitats (i.e. mineral licks and stick nests) will be identified in mapsheets and flagged prior to clearing.
-EC-9.04 Avoid clearing activities during the sensitive time period for birds.
-For clearing or construction activities occurring within sensitive time periods, apply additional mitigation measures such as setbacks/buffers as features are identified (e.g. nests, dens, hibernacula, spawning areas).
-Additional Manitoba Hydro and/or regulatory approvals are required.
+EC-9.04 Clearing and construction activities are allowed only within the reduced risk time period for wildlife illustrated (in Appendix C).
+If clearing within the sensitive time period for wildlife, further mitigation and approvals would be required.
 EC-9.06 Animal-proof garbage containers with regular removal of food waste to approved waste management facility will be used to manage food waste.
 EC-9.07 Hunting and harvesting of wildlife by project staff will not be permitted while working on the project sites.
 EC-9.09 If animal traps or bait sites are encountered within the project footprint they are to be removed for the safety of workers and construction equipment.
 If found on private land, the landowner will be contacted and have the materials returned to them.
 If found on Crown land the materials will be released to Manitoba Sustainable Development.
 EC-9.10 Prior to seeking authorization from Manitoba Sustainable Development (MSD) for removal of a Muskrat house, Beaver Dam or Lodge documentation of reasonable attempts to trap resident beavers/muskrat must be provided.
 Attempts to trap resident Beavers/muskrats must be undertaken by a licensed trapper or person with a valid Wild Animal Kill Permit.